This class will be held at Lancaster Archery Supply.

 Dick and his business partner, Jim Haines, founded the Cavalier archery products company.
 Their products were sold worldwide in the target archery and hunting industry.
 At one time, archers using Cavalier products owned every world and Olympic record on the books - some of which remain unbroken today.
 In 2005 the company was sold to AAE, with one arrow rest still in production today, the T-300.

 Dick enjoys the outdoors as a successful bowhunter with both compound and recurve bows.
 In his current home state of Arizona, he has helped develop instructional movies for Arizona Game and Fish Department.

-Dick has been coaching since 1964, and has guided countless archers to state, regional, national and world titles.
-Including Jay Barrs, 1988 Summer Olympics Gold Medalists held in Seoul, South Korea.
-Dick has attended four Olympics in various capacities, and currently is working with the Canadian National Team to help improve its archers and coaches for the 2016 Olympic Games and beyond.
+Dick has been coaching since 1964 and has guided countless archers to state, regional, national and world titles.
+Two of his youngest archers won their respective divisions at the 2016 Vegas Shoot.
+One of the most prominent archers he coached is Jay Barrs, who won the individual gold medal as a member of Team USA at the 1988 summer Olympics in Seoul, South Korea.
+Dick has attended four Olympics in various capacities, including helping the Canadian National Team’s archers and coaches for the 2016 Olympics in Rio de Janeiro.

-The Bird-in-Hand family of properties is in the heart of Lancaster County’s Amish farmlands.
-The Smucker family invites you to get to know our village, to taste the farm-fresh goodness of its bounty and to experience the tradition of hospitality and good food that we have passed down from generation to generation.
+The Bird-in-Hand collection of properties is in the heart of Lancaster County’s Amish farmlands.
+The Smucker family invites you to get to know the culture, to taste true farm-fresh goodness, and to experience the tradition of hospitality and good food that they have passed down from generation to generation.

-To reserve a room at any of our properties, please visit www.Bird-in-Hand.com.
-Enter the promotional code ARCH for 15% off your stay at our Family Inn, Amish Country Motel, Travelers Rest Motel or our Village Inn & Suites.
+To reserve a room at any of their properties, please visit www.Bird-in-Hand.com.
+Enter the promotional code ARCH for 15% off your stay at the Family Inn, Amish Country Motel, Travelers Rest Motel, or the Village Inn & Suites